4. The School

 4.1 Student - Teacher Interaction

-The student can interact in meaningful ways with his or her VHS teacher from anywhere in the world as long as they have an internet connection.
-A host of communication tools and procedures have been developed by Brightspace in order to facilitate this essential communication component of a quality education.
+The student from anywhere in the world can interact in meaningful ways with his or her VHS teacher as long as they have an internet connection.
+A host of communication tools and procedures have been developed by Desire2Learn in order to facilitate this essential communication component of a quality education.
 These include email, threaded discussions, ePortfolio, assignment DropBox feedback, and testing feedback.
-A VHS student has many ways of communicating with the teacher and the teacher has many ways of communicating information and ideas back to the student.
+A VHS student has many ways of communicating with their teacher and the teacher has many options to communicate information and ideas back to the student.

 4.2 Student - Student Interaction

 A host of communication tools and procedures have been developed by Desire2Learn within the Brightspace learning management system to facilitate the essential component of student – student of a quality education, student – student interaction.
 A student has many ways of communicating with other students in his or her course.
 These include email, chat, instant messaging, sharing ePortfolio files and threaded discussions.
 Students may also respond to discussion threads from students who may have completed a course before them.

 4.3 Student - Administration Interaction